Throughout the commissioning process our objectives are to:

-All proposals must be submitted via e-Commissioning, enabling us to fulfil our commitments and monitor our progress.
-We are currently working on an overhaul of e-Commissioning to make it much simpler and swifter to use.
+All proposals must be submitted via e-Commissioning, enabling us to fulfil our commitments and monitor our progress. e-Commissioning is currently being overhauled to make it simpler and swifter to use.
 The new BBC Pitch system will replace e-Commissioning in late 2014.
 More information will be made available when the system launches.

 Members of the public not attached to an independent production company should see the opportunities available on the Ideas From the Public page.

 How we commission content and agree contracts with independent producers is governed by:

 The process for responding to proposals is set out in detail in the BBC Code of Practice.

 In addition, the BBC have committed to a Charter of Editorial Commitments designed to enhance the BBC’s relationship with independent production companies across the UK.

 BBC Television Commissioning is committed to making decisions as swiftly as possible, acknowledging ideas quickly, entering into a dynamic and respectful dialogue with suppliers whose ideas are in play and giving quality feedback on ideas they have actively been developing.